-Meanwhile, you get to collect attendee information that you can use to conduct personalized outreach.
+Meanwhile, you get to collect attendee information you can use to conduct personalized outreach.

 What’s more, you can integrate a Q&A session into your webinar to directly address any queries or concerns your audience may have.

 So how do you create a webinar?
-Follow these ten steps to learn how to set up a webinar and start engaging your audience today.
+Follow these 10 steps to learn how to set up a webinar, and start engaging your audience today.